Child Custody Laws in India: Different Types, Rights or Responsibilities

 – Addresses custodial rights in cases where parents belong to different religions.

-– Deals with custody, education and maintenance of the child.
+– Deals with custody, education, and maintenance of the Child.

 Custodial Provisions under Hindu Law